-I have been painting & illustrating in watercolour & pastel for over twenty years – yep I know I don’t look that old!
-I consider myself very lucky as not only was I raised in one of the most picturesque areas of the U.K (the Scottish Borders) but I have also lived in the Derbyshire Peak District and more recently have now settled in the Cumbrian Lake District.
-Due to this, inspiration for my atmospheric, richly coloured paintings has never been hard to find and landscapes were an obvious choice of subject for me.
+I have been painting & illustrating in watercolour & pastel for over thirty years (yep I know I don’t look that old lol!) and consider myself very lucky because I was raised in one of the most picturesque areas of the U.K the Scottish Borders.
+I have since then been fortunate enough to have also lived in the Derbyshire Peak District and more recently the Cumbrian Lake District where I am now based.
+Due to this, inspiration for my work has never been hard to find and landscapes were an obvious choice of subject for me.

-There seems to be a bit of a misconception that watercolour is some wishy washy sketch medium.
-Watercolour is most definitely not a sketch medium and when used properly is capable of producing large, bold & colourful images that will make a strong impact on any viewer.
-It is also not some lesser medium that is going to go away it is here to stay and the quicker the so called art critics get used to that the better for us all.
+So why watercolour?
+Well that’s a good question because there seems to be a bit of a misconception that watercolour is some wishy- washy sketch medium.
+Well take it from me watercolour is most definitely not a sketch medium and when used to it’s full potential it is capable of producing exciting, bold & colourful images that will make a strong impact on any viewer.

 Greg Howard - That's me!...